Previous_Book Next_Book Anne Loader Publications Home

 Bill Blinkhorn

-I have always had an interest in history and archaeology but apart from reading about the subjects did nothing practical about them until the the opening of the Whiston Community Centre in 1973 when a public meeting was held to discuss ideas for activities in which young and old could participate.
+I have always had an interest in history and archaeology but apart from reading about the subjects did nothing practical about them until the opening of the Whiston Community Centre in 1973 when a public meeting was held to discuss ideas for activities in which young and old could participate.

-I suggested a Local History Group and to my surprise about a dozen people came forward and a meeting was held which lead to the formation of the Whiston Historical Society.
+I suggested a Local History Group and to my surprise about a dozen people came forward and a meeting was held which led to the formation of the Whiston Historical Society.
 A committee was formed and I was elected as Hon.
 Secretary, a position I have held for the past 30 years!

-In 1974 Liverpool University held a 10 weeks course on Local History at Prescot which helped to put us on track for research and in 1979 I did a correspondance course on Industrial Archaeology with the Open University.
+In 1974 Liverpool University held a 10 weeks course on Local History at Prescot which helped to put us on track for research and in 1979 I did a correspondence course on Industrial Archaeology with the Open University.

 I have previously co-authored two publications - "A History of Whiston, 1100 - 1900" (1982) and "The Inns of Prescot & Whiston" (1988).
 Later, I wrote "Whiston, A Young Person's Guide" (1990) and "From Spytell Hous to Hospital" (1990).
 Unfortunately, these have all been out of print for some years.